processmining-in-logistics/psm/docs/user-manual.md

  The transformation step stores the data on disk together with some meta-data.
 This transformed data can be loaded in ProM and in the stand-alone version

-1. By choosing //Process & open// during data transformation, the transformed data will be opened automatically.
-Alternatively, you can also load a previously transformed data set by opening the .psm meta-data file (via //Import// in ProM, and choosing //Performance Spectrum Miner View//, or via //Open// in the stand-alone version).
+1. By choosing *Process & open* during data transformation, the transformed data will be opened automatically.
+Alternatively, you can also load a previously transformed data set by opening the .psm meta-data file (via *Import* in ProM, and choosing *Performance Spectrum Miner View*, or via *Open* in the stand-alone version).
 1. Choose parameters for opening.
 For now use the default values provided, the purpose of the other parameters is explained below.

 ## Visualizing Performance Spectrum